kuberhealthy/kuberhealthy/cmd/http-content-check/README.md

 #### How-to

-Make sure you are using the latest release of Kuberhealthy 2.0.0 or newer.
+Make sure you are using the latest release of Kuberhealthy 2.4.1 or later.

 Apply a `.yaml` file similar to the one shown above with `kubectl apply -f`